Debjitpan-dp/springboot-mongodb-multitenancy/README.md

 There are several ways to run a Spring Boot application on your local machine.

 * execute the `main` method in the `in.debjitpan.multitenancy.MultitenantInMongoDbApplication.class` class from your IDE.

+## Multi-tenancy
+Here, we are following, database per tenant in same cluster.
+There is a default tenant which will be used if you \
+don't provide "X-TenantId" in header of API request.